chenjie199234/admin/api/user.md

 {
 	//value length must != 0
 	"user_id":"str",
+	//if didn't change,set this with the old value
 	//value length must != 0
 	"new_user_name":"str",
+	//if didn't change,set this with the old value
 	//element value length must != 0
 	//element num must != 0
 	"new_department":["str","str"]